AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

    >[!AVAILABILITY]
    >
-   >This capability is progressively rolled out to customers environments starting this release.
+   >This capability is released in Limited Availability (LA) for a small set of customers.

 * **Multi-channel templates** - Content templates are now available for **all channels**, except Web.
 For Email, you can now select the type (HTML or Content).